spack/spack/lib/spack/docs/workflows.rst

 .. note::

    The build you get this way will be *almost* the same as the build from ``spack install``.
 The only difference is, you will not be using Spack's compiler wrappers.
-This difference has not caused problems in the our experience, as long as your project sets RPATHs as shown above.
+This difference has not caused problems in our experience, as long as your project sets RPATHs as shown above.
 You DO use RPATHs, right?